-Store Encrypted Secrets in Android & iOS Memory
+Store Encrypted Secrets in Protected Memory of Android & iOS apps

 - In rooted mobile devices: